derRaphael/tinytpl/README.md

 tinyTpl has been designed to be run in a singleton instance, yet being extensible by custom written modules/hooks.

-The hooks have been implemented using the observer pattern and may invoke most of tinyTpl's master class.
+The hooks have been implemented using the observer pattern and may be invoked in most of tinyTpl's master class methods.

-tinyTpl makes use of php5's namespaces so it won't affect any other existing variables.
+tinyTpl makes use of php5's namespaces, so it won't affect any other existing variables.

 It includes an autoloader which loads files as required, this gives you the freedom to concentrate on the stuff that matters - your server logic.

 Overview of well known incorporated frameworks
 ----------------------------------------------